Do you see, how easy it is to manipulate someone?

 For example: Suppose you wrote a blog post which received huge share and ranks in top 10 for the keywords.

-But after sometimes, the post becomes Outdated.
+But after sometime, the post becomes outdated.

 See how Digital marketer did it.